 Drafting Your Operating Agreement

-While it is possible to draft your LLC’s operating agreement on
+While it is possible to draft your LLC’s operating agreement

-your own, it is a smart idea to have the assistance of an
+on your own, it is a smart idea to have the assistance of an

 attorney.
-Your attorney can review the agreement to make sure it
+Your attorney can review the agreement to make

 It is possible that if certain elements are not accurate or explicit enough, your LLC will adopt the state’s default provisions, which may conflict with your intentions.
 An attorney can also help you meet all of your state’s required operating agreement provisions.